-- The main financial center in Vietnam is Ho Chi Min City.
+- The main financial centre in Vietnam is Ho Chi Min City.

 - Vietnam has bilateral payment arrangements with Belarus, Cambodia, China, Laos and Russia.

-- Vietnam has many advantages as a global outsourcing centre, with low costs, a skilled IT workforce, a young and educated population, many graduates of universities with international standards, stable government with low political risk, good infrastructure in urban centres and sound and growing English-language proficiency.
+- Vietnam has many advantages as a global outsourcing centre, with low costs, a skilled IT workforce, a young, literate and educated population, many university graduates, a stable, one-party government with low political risk, good infrastructure in urban centres and a sound and growing English-language proficiency.

 - The banking sector is dominated by four banks: Vietnam Bank for Agriculture and Rural Development (Agribank), Bank for Investment and Development of Vietnam (BIDV), Commercial Bank for Foreign Trade of Vietnam (Vietcombank) and Vietnam Joint Stock Commercial Bank for Industry and Trade (Vietinbank).

-- State-owned banks hold the largest total assets of 45%, followed by joint stock banks with 40%.
+- State-owned banks hold the largest total assets at more than 50%, followed by joint stock banks with 40%.

 - The largest bank is Agribank, in terms of total assets, customer base and branch network.

-- Interest: Offered on current and savings accounts.
+- Interest is offered on current and savings accounts.

 Legal and Regulatory